Former FBI Deputy Director Andrew McCabe fired

 “McCabe testified before the committee in December 2017 that no surveillance warrant would have been sought from the [FISA court] without the Steele dossier information,” the memo read.
 The Steele dossier was unverified, and financed as opposition research by the Democratic National Committee and the Clinton campaign.

-And recently uncovered text messages between FBI officials Peter Strzok and Lisa Page revealed a new timeline in the Clinton email probe, revealing a timeline of McCabe’s knowledge in the investigation.
+And recently uncovered text messages between FBI officials Peter Strzok and Lisa Page revealed a new timeline in the Clinton email probe, apparently showing McCabe’s knowledge of the investigation.

 “Got called up to Andy’s earlier … hundreds of thousands of emails turned over by Weiner’s atty to sdny, includes a ton of material from spouse.
 Sending team up tomorrow to review…this will never end …” Strzok wrote in a text message to Page.